-In response to the global pandemic’s wide-scale effects, the UK government came up with a scheme to help self-employed.
+In response to the global pandemic’s wide-scale effects, the UK government came up with a scheme to help the self-employed.
 Under the ‘Self-Employment Income Support Scheme,’ self-employed get grants from the government to mitigate the pandemic’s effects.
 The main reason for introducing this scheme was to lower the burden for all the self-employed persons.
 The government has realized that the livelihood of such individuals had taken a massive hit due to Covid-19.

 What’s The Purpose Of This Scheme?

 The scheme aids the self-employed by giving them two grants for 3-month periods each.
 The government has already given two grants and extended to offer two new grant periods; Nov 2020 to Jan 2021, and Feb to Apr 2021.

 The UK government has decided to extend the project for six months, beginning from November 2020 to April 2021.
 Self-employed persons will get grants under the Self-employment Income Support Scheme in two installments; each will be for 3 months.

 The third installment of the grant will be available for the period beginning 1st November and ending on 31st January.
 For this, the amount rewarded will equal 80% of the average profits earned through trading every month.
 It will be awarded in one payment that will include the amount worth 3 months’ profits.
 One can get a maximum amount of £7,500.
 The government bodies have increased the grant amount from 55% to 80% just to help residents of the UK.

 Initially, this grant was proclaimed at 40% but has since risen to 80% for November.
 Hence, through this change, the aggregate grant level is set to 80% of profits earned through trading.
 However, from Feb to April 2021, the percentage rate is still under review.